gustavorglima/Ender3-v1-4.2.7-BLTouch-Marlin-Firmware/README.md

 3. **Open VSCode**
    - Open the Marlin root folder in VSCode.
-   - Make sure the [PlatformIO extension](https://platformio.org/platformio-ide) is installed.
+   - Install the [PlatformIO](https://platformio.org/platformio-ide) extension from the VSCode Marketplace.
-   - Install the **Marlin Firmware Auto Build** extension from the VSCode Marketplace.
+   - Install the [Auto Build Marlin](https://marketplace.visualstudio.com/items?itemName=MarlinFirmware.auto-build) extension from the VSCode Marketplace.

 4. **Build & Upload**
-   - In the VSCode sidebar, click the **Marlin Auto Build** icon.
+   - In the VSCode sidebar, click the **Auto Build Marlin** icon.
    - Select:
      - **Environment**: `STM32F103RE_creality`
      - **Action**: Build or Upload
    - Monitor the progress and wait for the confirmation.

+5. **Flash the Firmware**
+   - After building, the compiled firmware file will be located at:
+     ```
+     .pio/build/STM32F103RE_creality/firmware.bin
+     ```
+   - Copy the file to the root directory of a **microSD card** (formatted as FAT32).
+   - Power off the printer, insert the card, and power it back on.
+   - The printer will automatically flash the new firmware and delete the file from the SD card once complete.

 ### 🖨️ Target Hardware